 The Master of Science in Media Arts and Sciences (MAS) program is ideal for students who wish to explore the intersection of the quantitative procedures of STEM fields (Science, Technology, Engineering and Math) and the qualitative practices of art and design.

 MAS combines design thinking with engineering procedures to address challenges that span multiple problem domains.
-For example, MAS addresses problems like how to apply concepts and techniques from artificial intelligence (AI) to the design of interfaces for wearable devices that speak intuitively to people across generations and cultures.
+For example, students in the program learn how to address problems like applying concepts and techniques from artificial intelligence (AI) to the design of interfaces for wearable devices that speak intuitively to people across generations and cultures, or identifying bias in machine learning algorithms and datasets and understanding their ethical implications when applied to the design of socio-technical systems for the public domain.
 This program will uniquely prepare students for cross-disciplinary research and professional activities.
-Graduates will be well suited for positions in design, usability, and user-facing engineering as well as the increasingly prevalent number of computational- and media-focused Ph.D. programs emphasizing a combination of theoretical and practical application.
+Graduates will be well suited for positions in design, usability, and “user-facing” engineering as well as the increasingly prevalent number of computational- and media-focused Ph.D. programs emphasizing a combination of theoretical inquiry and practical application.

 Required Courses (15 credits): DMS 550 Physical Computing; DMS 570 Media Theory; DMS 551 Networked Computing; CSE 503 Computer Science for Non-Majors

 DMS/ART Elective (4 credits)- Students will take one course in DMS or ART to give them additional breadth and depth of knowledge in preparation for the student’s project or thesis.

 Science/Engineering Electives (12 credits)- Students will take four courses in STEM outside of DMS, in a STEM department, which will help them advance toward their thesis or project.

 DMS 598/DMS 700 (5 credits)- Generally in the student’s final semester, the student will take five credits of project guidance, thesis guidance or some combination thereof.